TheSignPainter98/emblem/README.md

 - Standard UNIX tools
 - [gcc][gcc]

-To compile and run the `em`, you will need to install the following C-libraries:
+To compile and run the `em`, you will need to install the following libraries:

 - [criterion](https://github.com/Snaipe/Criterion)
 - [glibc](https://www.gnu.org/software/libc/) (Comes with all good GNU/Linux distributions)